FrzNo1/GGMS-Distributed/DistributedSMOS/README.txt

 Then cd to folder DistributedSMOS-1

-To compare Iterative and Sorting version of SMOS, type
+To compare Iterative and Sorting version of SMOS, with user specific value, type
 >> ./compareIterativeSMOS

-To compare Distributed and Iterative version of SMOS, type
+To compare Distributed and Iterative version of SMOS, with user specific value, type
 >> ssh bollee
 >> mpirun -np 4 -hosts bollee,bellman,mccarthy,householder ./compareDistributedSMOS

+To run tests that are generated continuously in the paper, simply type
+>> ssh bollee
+>> runTests